gabrieljsilva/decorated-factory/README.md

   name: string;
 }
 ```
-> PS: the faker is not imported in the production bundle, because the decorator import only the faker type.
+> Note: faker is only imported as a type in decorators, not in the production bundle.

-Then, you can use the Factory utility to create instances of this class.
+Create instances using the Factory:

 ```typescript
 const factory = new Factory(faker);
 const product = factory.one(Product).make();
 ```

-### Relationships
+## Relationships

-The Factory utility also supports relationships between entities.
-You can use the `@FactoryRelationField` decorator to specify a related entity.
+Use `@FactoryRelationField` to define relationships between entities:

 ```typescript
 class Review {